Last Updated on

 3. Hemp Huggers

 Swimwear doesn’t get much more eco-friendly than this!
-Hemp huggers uses 54% hemp, 43% organic cotton and 3% Lycra, to create tie-dyed hippy-chic suits for Boho babes.
-The brand also makes other hemp-based clothing, too, like skirts and shorts.
+Hemp Huggers uses 54% hemp, 43% organic cotton and 3% Lycra, to create tie-dyed hippy-chic suits for Boho babes.
+In keeping with their Earth-loving, hippy-ish ethics, the brand loves to use tie dye in its designs!
+Hemp Huggers also makes other hemp-based clothing, too, like skirts and shorts.

 5. The YanLove